ARACADERISE/go_lang_packager/README.md

 - tfpackage.json
   - This file contains information about the current overall package
 - lang_info.json
-  - This file contains information about the language being created
+  - This file contains information about the language being created(example: The tokens)
   - It also contains information about required .json files(that the packager can understand)
   - Example: lang_info.json is a required module by default.
   - You can require it inside your TypeFast file and use it during compilation(example: having compilation information on what files is running)